nnyath/MagicGlass/README.md

 ## About
 A magic mirror display that shows current weather from [OpenWeatherMap] (http://openweathermap.org/), calendars in iCal .ics format (Google Calendars) and the latest sweet tweet from a selected Twitter account.

-**NOTE: Currently intended to be ran within a browser that IGNORES CORs
+**NOTE: Currently intended to be ran within a browser that IGNORES CORs.
 For the latest Chrome build, see [here](https://productforums.google.com/forum/#!msg/chrome/QW6B_aq_QxY/5GIlidHcDAAJ)**

 **NOTE: Currently intended to be ran within a 1920x1080 monitor that is PHYSICALLY rotated 90 deg**